mikesmithgh/kitty-scrollback.nvim/README.md

         <summary>Real example</summary>

         The configuration to view the last command output now references a builtin configuration instead of a file.
-The new configuation can be viewed by running `:KittyScrollbackGenerateKittens`.
+The new configuration can be viewed by running `:KittyScrollbackGenerateKittens`.

         - Old configuration
           The Kitten defined in `kitty.conf` references the configuration file `get_text_last_cmd_output.lua`